 Contact insecticides can be applied as soon as the adult beetles are observed.
 However, many contact insecticides may be harmful to bees, beneficial parasitic wasps, and predatory mites.
-Apply grub control to larvae in grassy areas surrounding production areas.

 Good weed control in and around production areas helps to eliminate potential food sources.
 Use shade cloth to exclude adults from nursery hoop houses.
 Japanese beetle traps are not recommended.
 Although they attract adult beetles, they only increase feeding damage on nearby plant hosts.